 Use the Right Tools

 The right retail task management tool makes all the difference.
-Many think a paper checklist and email or programs like Google Keeps or Apple Notes is enough to boost execution in store.
+Many think an Excel checklist and email or programs like Google Keeps or Apple Notes is enough to boost execution in store.
 But none of those options give retailers a centralized place for all tasks.
 Nor do they allow for tracking task completion across all stores.
+To be successful and dependable, a task management platform needs to be a centralized record of authority.

 “Technology can make or break your ability to run a smooth retail operation, ” says retail thought leader Jasmine Glasheen.
 She notes that trying to keep track of all the moving parts manually “can lead to a number of human errors that cost your bottom line.”